NanomatchGmbH/nanomatch-release/README.md

 ## License server install

 Keep in mind that you will need to install our CodeMeter license server component no matter if you have an online or offline install to use the packages.
+Instructions will shortly be available [here](http://docs.nanomatch.de/technical/technical.html).